JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/03-Aff/02-Lifting-Monads/01-MonadEffect.md

   liftSourceMonad ::           Box2   ~> Box1
   liftSourceMonad (Box2 a) = Box1 a
 ```
 This enables something like the following.
-It can be pasted into the REPL and one can try it out by calling `bindAttempt`:
+Paste the below code into the REPL and try calling `bindAttempt`:
 ```purescript
 import Prelude -- for the (+) and (~>) function aliases